Goalsum/TataruBook/docs/tables_and_views.md

 ## check_standard_prices

 Normally this view has no records.
-If a record appears, it means that the price of the standard asset is present in the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table, violating the constraint.
+If a record appears, it means that a price record of the standard asset is present in the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table, violating the constraint.

 ## check_interest_account